tcolar/pubg_mobile/attachments.md

 #### Half grip:

-Seems to help **slightly** with both horizontal and vertical recoil, also gives faster recoil recovery, not a bad choice.
+Seems to help **a bit** with both horizontal and vertical recoil, also gives faster recoil recovery, not a bad choice.

 ![](grips/m416_half_1.PNG) ![](grips/m416_half_2.PNG) ![](grips/m416_half_3.PNG)

 #### Light grip:

-Seems to **maybe** help a bit on horizontal recoil, but supposed to be good on snipers
+Seems to **maybe** help a bit on horizontal recoil, but at least on the m416 that seems pretty negligible, supposed to be good on snipers and dmrs though.

 ![](grips/m416_light_1.PNG) ![](grips/m416_light_2.PNG) ![](grips/m416_light_3.PNG)

 #### Vertical grip:

-Does what you would expect, reduces the vertical (only) recoil a bit
+Does what you would expect, reduces the vertical (only) recoil

 ![](grips/m416_vert_1.PNG) ![](grips/m416_vert_2.PNG) ![](grips/m416_vert_3.PNG)

 #### Angled grip:

-This is supposed to reduce recoil, but I'm not really seeing it
+This is supposed to reduce recoil, but I'm not really seeing any benefit.

 ![](grips/m416_angled_1.PNG) ![](grips/m416_angled_2.PNG) ![](grips/m416_angled_3.PNG)

-### SKS
+### MP5K

 todo